 OKRs fit into an agile environment or can help companies become more agile.
 However, the key to success is that you are aware in advance that the introduction of OKRs is a medium-term change topic, with all the consequences and prerequisites for a successful implementationthat you know from the change management.
-For example, if the top management is not 100 percent convinced of the topic, doesn´t promise a persistent perspective and doesn´t sit in the driver seat, you should not introduce this concept.
+For example, if the top management is not 100 percent convinced of the topic, does not promise a persistent perspective and does not sit in the driver seat, you should not introduce this concept.

 Even if the temptation may be great, be sure to avoid linking OKRs to variabler compensation, performancereviews, or their talent management.
 Once you take a step in this direction, the goal process becomes a negotiating topic, OKRs can become a source of fear and a threat to cooperation in their company.
 As a result, potential is hidden and the level of ambition and performance in your company suffers.